 Statement of Choices Form B--for people who cannot make their own health care decisions or who require support with decision-making.

-If you are the substitute decision-maker, when completing the document, give your views based on what you believe is in the person's best interests, taking into account their expressed wishes and the views of their significant others.
-Include the person's doctor and other decision-makers in the process to ensure the document reflects the person's values.
+If you are the substitute decision-maker, when completing the form, give your views based on what you believe is in the person's best interests, taking into account their previously expressed wishes and the views of their significant others.
+Include the person's doctor and other decision-makers in the process to ensure the form most completly reflects the person's values.

 Statement of Choices Form A and B combined--for health care providers.